openstack/cinder/doc/source/man/cinder-manage.rst

     Purge database entries that are marked as deleted, that are older than the number of days specified.

-``cinder-manage db online_data_migrations``
+``cinder-manage db online_data_migrations [--max-count <n>]``

     Perform online data migrations for database upgrade between releases in batches.

     This command interprets the following options when it is invoked:

-    --max_count     Maximum number of objects to consider.
+    --max-count     Maximum number of objects to migrate.
+If not specified, all possible migrations will be completed, in batches of 50 at a time.

-    --ignore_state  Force records to migrate even if another operation is performed on them.
-This may be dangerous, please refer to release notes for more information.
+    Returns exit status 0 if no (further) updates are possible, 1 if the ``--max-count`` option was used and some updates were completed successfully (even if others generated errors), 2 if some updates generated errors and no other migrations were able to take effect in the last batch attempted, or 127 if invalid input is provided (e.g.  non-numeric max-count).

+    This command should be run after upgrading the database schema.
+If it exits with partial updates (exit status 1) it should be called again, even if some updates initially generated errors, because some updates may depend on others having completed.
+If it exits with status 2, intervention is required to resolve the issue causing remaining updates to fail.
+It should be considered successfully completed only when the exit status is 0.

 Cinder Logs
 ~~~~~~~~~~~